dbanetto/uni/assign1/report.md

 <!--
 interviews
 issue: verbal & non-verbal communication between interviewer & 'ee
-       power balance
+       power balance?
 -->

 These interviews were my first time interviewing a candidate for a position.
 From being an interviewer I noticed more about with how interviewees and interviewers interact then I had being on the other side of the table.
-A majority of our interviewees did not select our project so our panel decided to brief description of the project, which included our expectations of a member of the project.
+There were two tough constraints on the interviews.
-One of the most important details I found was the panel comes to the interview with a set of attributes that they want to confirm that the interviewee.
+The first was that the majority of our interviewees did not select our project, and the other was we only had 4 minutes with the interviewee.
-This puts the interviewee at a disadvantage with trying to meet these hidden attributes and shows the power advantage the interviewers has.
+Our first constraint lead us to giving each interviewee a brief overview of project's goals and highlighting the project is focused on learning new tools.
-Our panel tried to mitigate this in the brief of the project we gave to our interviewees.
+Though we had to forego the time to ask another questions the brief gave us a chance to see the interviewee's reaction of if they were disinterested or excited.
-In hindsight this mitigation might not of been fair as we hoped for as we dumping these expectations onto them during the interview with no time to prepare for them, although the ability to react could be an attribute we are looking for.
+This was a must know aspect as most candidates did not apply to be on this project.
-From past experience we knew the interviews were probably nervous so we started it by introducing ourselves to help them be at ease.
+The brief was prefaced with a friendly introduction of the panel which is a technique to put the interviewee at ease [@nailinterview2012] and allows us to frame the interview as more of a conversation then a panel of judges but we also put the note till the end of the interview to keep this atmosphere.
-This had the aim to set a welcoming atmosphere which is commonly advised [@nailinterview2012].
+Taking the notes at the end allowed us to only record what was standout during the interview and to discuss the panel's overall thoughts on the interview.
-We attempted to carry this atmosphere by making the interview more of a conversation about the project and the interviewee's experiences then drilling them with questions.
+However this left answers to individual questions, such as critical ones as team cooperation, out of the notes.
-A side-effect of this is we did not take notes during the interviews but took holistic notes at the end of the interview.
+The most felt consequence of this decision was the following day while updating the rankings of the candidates.
-These notes reflected the entire interview more then answers to individual questions.
+The notes gave a good indication of who we liked but it lacked the ability to be able to retrace the steps we came to the decision.
-The main consequence of this was it became a lot harder to retrace our decision process of how we came to the suitability of the candidate since we lost our intermediate steps.
+With the loss of these steps we could not reproduce our chain of thought or be able to differentiate similar candidates.
-The lack of notes did also hurt our ability to refine our selection after the interviews as it become more difficult when reviewing the candidates.
+In hindsight we could of kept the conversation atmosphere with the interviewee with a panel member taking notes and is a recommended [@nailinterview2012] method to give effective interviews.
-In hindsight this was less fair to the candidates that did not standout positively or negatively as they were more difficult to recall and to give a judgement afterwards.
+The note taker would have to be mindful of how their action effect the interview, such as franticly writing down everything the interviewee says might make them more nervous and harder to interview.
-From this I would recommend more notes then just a holistic description.
+Going through this interview process has highlighted the importance of the interviewers giving the interviewee a good chance at the interview, with one method being to make them feel comfortable in a conversation, and the importance for interviewers to take notes for review later.

 <!--
 needs citations and relating to real world